 - Ties and coats (not required, but always appropriate)

-Ladies, our dress code is a bit more detailed.
-The main reason for this is the vast array of clothing we can buy these days.
+Ladies, our dress code is a bit more detailed, and harder to follow.
+The main reason for this is overabundance of immodest clothing we can buy these days.
 Here are items acceptable for a woman to wear in the House of God:

 - Modest dresses and blouses (no low-cut necklines or open backs)